MicrosoftDocs/altspace-vr/altspace-vr/getting-started/creating-and-linking-accounts.md

 **SECOND**

 1. Once properly Signed In via the website

 2. Use the AltspaceVR app on your computer or VR headset

-3. Select the Sign In button in the app
+3. Select the Sign In button in the app <br>
     ![Sign in to the AltspaceVR app](images/03-sign-in-altspace-app.png)

-4. Select the Sign in with Microsoft button
+4. Select the Sign in with Microsoft button <br>
     ![Sign in with Microsoft](images/04-sign-in-altspace-app.png)

 5. Choose your personal Microsoft Account (Work or school accounts will not work)

 6. Enjoy AltspaceVR!

 ## Disclaimer Regarding Account Linking